AI is a multiplier

 To truly leverage what AI can do, organizations have to get exceptionally good at DevOps so code can move from idea to production quickly, reliably, consistently, and securely.

-AI reveals the truth about your delivery system.
+AI reveals truth

 If organizations apply AI only to code generation while ignoring the surrounding system, they risk achieving local gains while causing broader dysfunction.